Hilda Newport and Jack Wesley

 The Mock Wedding

-The above is a photograph of a ‘mock wedding’ a piece of fun at the Beaufort where soldiers dressed up as bride, groom, guests and even vicar.
-We discovered an amusing report of this event in Cooee Magazine which was produced by Australian soldiers from Bishops Knoll Military Hospital, Bristol.
+The above is a photograph of a ‘mock wedding’, one of the theatrical events to entertain.
+Soldiers dressed up as bride, groom, guests and even vicar.
+We discovered an report of this event in Cooee Magazine which was produced by Australian soldiers from Bishops Knoll Military Hospital, Bristol.

 “ Interesting Wedding in Bristol Society”